 We can’t always be there for our pets, so help them release the stress and anxiety of separation with Independence.
 Any animal of any age can benefit from Independence, especially young animals going through weaning.

-Keep away from children.
-To prevent breaking and ingestion of glass, do not administer flower essence by inserting glass pipette directly into mouth.
+Do not allow children to handle glass bottle.
+Use caution when administering flower essence by inserting glass pipette directly into mouth.
 If using a plastic pipette, do not keep the plastic in bottle, as it may alter the flower essences and cause them to be less effective.
 Wash pipette after direct contact with mouth to prevent contamination.
 Keep away from open flames.

 DIRECTIONS FOR USE/APPLICATIONS